ChrisWhealy/DistributedSystemNotes/Lecture 19.md

 All of `M2`'s keys backed up in `M3` are now promoted from backup to primary copies, and any new key values in the range `09` to `32` are written directly to `M3`.

-At this point in time, the administrator will probably want to bring up a new node to replace `M2`, but until they do, `M3 ` takes up the slack.
+At this point in time, the administrator will probably want to bring up a new node to replace `M2`, but until they do, `M3` takes up the slack.

 ### Can Consistent Hashing Go Wrong?

 Yes.
 If your input values fall into a narrow range, then there will not be a particularly good distribution of nodes around the ring, which in turn, could cause a node to become overloaded and potentially crash.

 One trick that Amazon use in Dynamo is the idea of virtual nodes.
 This is where, instead of mapping a node to a single hash value on the ring, it is mapped to a set of values.
-This means that one physical node could be mapped to 10, or 20 or 50 hash value locations around the ring.
+This means that one physical node could be mapped to 10, or 20 or even 50 different hash value locations around the ring.
 Using this trick, you are much more likely to achieve an even node distribution around the ring.

 In addition to improving the distribution of nodes around the ring, you could have a different number of virtual nodes per physical node to account for differing storage capacities of the physical hardware running each node.